-West Coast-headquartered Morrison & Foerster brings together practitioners who can handle the full data lifecycle, spanning advisory, compliance, transactional and contentious matters.
-Partners Miriam Wugmeister in New York and Alex van der Wolk in Brussels lead the MoFo privacy and data security practice, which rivals frequently cite as being among the best in the world.
-The firm boasts more than 60 data lawyers in offices in the US, Europe and Asia.
+California-headquartered Morrison & Foerster (MoFo) brings together practitioners who can handle the full data life cycle spanning advisory, compliance, transactional and contentious matters.
+Its privacy and data practice is frequently cited as being among the best in the world and the firm boasts more than 60 data lawyers in offices in the US, Europe and Asia.

-Morrison & Foerster's highly respected global privacy and data security group is a cross-disciplinary team of more than 60 lawyers across the United States, Europe and Asia, providing creative and practical advice on all stages of the information life cycle, from privacy compliance to incident response.
-Our extensive experience with data protection laws and our geographic reach uniquely positions us to handle virtually any privacy or data security issue anywhere in the world.
+Our team provides creative and practical advice concerning all stages of the information lifecycle.
+We work across disciplines, including technology, financial services, life sciences, employment, healthcare, crisis management, transactions, and other fields.
+We’re counseling, litigating cases, and representing clients before regulators around the world.
+Our extensive experience with data protection laws and our geographic reach uniquely position us to handle any privacy or data security issue anywhere in the world.

-While we advise on a broad range of privacy compliance and data protection matters, we also offer unparalleled expertise when cybersecurity incidents occur, having handled more major breaches than any other firm.
-Our interdisciplinary global risk and crisis management team includes former federal prosecutors and regulators, internationally recognized cybersecurity experts, and officials at the Department of Justice, in the Intelligence Community, and at the Securities and Exchange Commission, among others.
-We draw on these diverse experiences to help identify potential risks to our client’s business and develop a comprehensive response that cuts across traditional practice areas, allowing our clients to hit the ground running in the event of a cyber-incident.
-In fact, another pillar of our practice is designing and leading customized table top exercises for global incident response teams, executive leadership teams, and Boards of Directors to enhance their cyber resilience.
+While we advise on a broad range of privacy compliance and data protection matters, we also offer unparalleled expertise when cybersecurity incidents occur.
+Our interdisciplinary global risk and crisis management team includes former federal prosecutors and regulators, internationally recognized cybersecurity experts, and former officials at the Department of Justice, in the Intelligence Community, and at the Securities and Exchange Commission, among others.
+With decades of collective experience across industries—in the private sector and at the highest levels of government—our team can successfully guide clients through major crises.
+We’ve advised on some of the largest data security incidents in history, across both public and private sectors.

-Our deep bench works to develop compliance programs, respond to security incidents, and defend high-stakes litigation that may threaten a company’s bottom line, in a way that is efficient, nimble, and well-equipped to pivot often, and swiftly, to meet the needs of our clients in any situation and in any jurisdiction.
-We welcome an opportunity to work with you.
+Our deep bench has a long and successful track record developing compliance programs, responding to security incidents, and defending high-stakes litigation that threaten a company’s brand reputation, business model, and bottom line.
+Our team is efficient, practical, and well‑equipped to meet client needs in any and every situation, in any and every jurisdiction.